pouchdb/pouchdb/docs/_posts/2016-04-25-preloaded-databases-with-pouchdb.md

 to a read-write directory.
 This is the only cost we pay at startup when using this approach, but it allows us to modify the database after it's been loaded.

-Add this code to `www/js/index.js`, ensuring that it runs after the `deviceready` event:
+So let's write a helper function to do this.
+We'll also want to be sure it only runs once, and not every time the app starts up:

 ```js
 // copy a database file from www/ in the app directory to the data directory